JoseCanova/JoseCanova/README.md

 that versions of database models are coming back... i realized why..

+In matter of fact my 2 friends were betting ... hum...
+"10 days...
+20days until he going to stress?"

 but i never saw that. https://www.youtube.com/watch?v=JGwWNGJdvx8&list=RD7F8MJE91Py8&index=27

 "_OLD"... that thing fucked me big... :-) imagine.. they know ...